rmagick-temp/rmagick/README-Mac-OSX.txt

 GraphicsMagick.
 You only need to install one of ImageMagick or GraphicsMagick.
 The procedure is the same for either library.
 Throughout the remainder of this document I will use the word "xMagick" to refer to either of these two libraries.
-I developed this procedure using a Powerbook G4 and Mac OS X 10.3.8.
+I developed this procedure using a Powerbook G4 and Mac OS X 10.3.8, and I've tested it with Tiger.
 If you are using a different version of Mac OS X some of the details may be different.
 In particular these instructions assume you are using bash as your shell.

 You will need to have your Mac OS X installation disks, a connection to the Internet, and at least an hour of free time (assuming you have a